Cronometer vs MyFitnessPal: Honest Coach Comparison (2026)

 Tracking Features Compared

-Food database
+Food database size and integrity

-Micronutrient tracking
+Micronutrient tracking depth

-Macro customization
+Macro customization and target setting

-Barcode scanning and recipes
+Barcode scanning and recipe import

 | Cronometer | MyFitnessPal | |